HankWang-WL/CSI_Estimator_With_MMSE/README.md

 **Input Format**: Each model receives input of shape `(batch, 4, N_rx, N_tx, L)`, where the 4 channels represent `[x_real, x_imag, y_real, y_imag]`.
 Real and imaginary parts of pilot and received signals are stacked along the channel dimension.

 **Output Format**: The model outputs a predicted channel tensor Ĥ of shape `(batch, N_rx, N_tx, L, 2)`, where the last dimension contains the real and imaginary components of the estimated channel matrix.
-Uses attention to model long-range pilot relationships |

 ---